Saint George and the Dragon (Uccello)

 The eye in the storm gathering on the right of Saint George is lined up with his spear showing there has been divine intervention.

 The painting is commonly interpreted as an illustration of the legend of St. George as recounted in the Golden Legend.
 However, Stanford professor Emanuele Lugli has suggested an alternative reading: that the work functions as propaganda, encouraging Florentine elites to adopt agriculture.
-In medieval symbolism, the dragon was a symbol of pollution, and St. George's slaying of the creature can be seen as a metaphorical reclamation of the land, leading to a pure water source located in a cave.
+According to him, the dragon was a symbol of pollution, and St. George's slaying of the creature can be seen as a metaphorical reclamation of the land, leading to a pure water source located in a cave.

-An earlier, less dramatic version of the same subject by the Italian artist is in the Musée Jacquemart-André, Paris.
+An earlier, less dramatic version of the same subject by the Italian artist is in the Musée Jacquemart-André, Paris and an even earlier (c.
+1430) is in the National Gallery of Victoria, Melbourne.

 The painting is used as the basis for the U. A. Fanthorpe poem, Not My Best Side, and may have served as inspiration for Sir John Tenniel's illustration of the Jabberwock in Through the Looking-Glass, and What Alice Found There.